Car amplifier buying guide

 A more economical way to upgrade your sound system without changing the factory receiver or speakers is to get a compact 4-channel amp to boost the power for your front and rear speakers.
-The Alpine KTP-445U Power Pack and the Clarion XC1410 4-channel amp are two examples of amplifiers that are small enough that they can be installed behind many dashboards and powerful enough to dramatically increase the quality and clarity of your sound.
-Both of these amps, as well as many others available at Crutchfield, feature inputs that can handle the high-level signal from the vehicle's factory speaker wiring.
+The Alpine KTP-445U Power Pack 4-channel amp is an example ofan amplifier that is small enough that itcan be installed behind many dashboards and powerful enough to dramatically increase the quality and clarity of your sound.
+This amp, as well as many others available at Crutchfield, feature inputs that can handle the high-level signal from the vehicle's factory speaker wiring.
 Look for an amplifier with "speaker-level inputs" as one of its features if you want to add it to a factory system.

 DIY Installation Help

 Amplifiers don't come with the wiring you need to connect them to your stereo.

 Wiring kits provide everything you need to send signal and power to your amp.

 You'll also need speaker wire to send signal from your amp to your existing speakers.